bfontaine/clj/README.md

 # clj

+`clj` is a collection of functions to work with lazy iterators in Python.

-`clj` is a Python module for those times when you did too much Clojure and came back to Python thinking where are all these `distinct`, `drop-while`, `cycle`, `first`, etc.
+It’s a module for those times when you did too much Clojure and came back to Python wondering where are all these `distinct`, `drop-while`, `cycle`, `first`, etc.

 ## Install